Adityaakr/vara-mail/README.md

-# Vara Network - Passwordless Authentication
+# VaraConnect - Onboard, transact, and make micropayments — all in a few clicks.

-A Next.js application that integrates passwordless authentication with Vara Network for seamless Web3 onboarding and native VARA token transactions.
+application that integrates passwordless authentication with Vara Network for seamless Web3 onboarding and native VARA token transactions, Micropayments and A2A Payments

 ## 🌟 Features